andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 So if you were parameterizing your pendulum system by, say, the angle of the pendulum, the phase space would be the current angle of the pendulum along with the current “generalized momentum” associated with the angle of the pendulum.
 What exactly *is* generalized momentum?
-Well, we’ll go over calculating it eventually.
-But what does it represent…*physically*?
+We’ll go over calculating it eventually, but what does it represent…*physically*?

 I could give you some spiel here about the underlying Lie algebra of the Lie group associated with the generalized coordinates, but I don’t think that it would be very intuitively appealing in a physical sense.
-It’d also be out of the scope of the math prerequisites that I promised I’d stick to going into this post!

-But, what I can say is that the generalized momenta associated with (“conjugate to”) certain sets of familiar coordinates yield things that we typically call “momenta”:
+But what I *can* say is that the generalized momenta associated with (“conjugate to”) certain sets of familiar coordinates yield things that we typically call “momenta”:

 1. The momentum conjugate to normal Cartesian coordinates is just our normal run-of-the-mill *linear momentum* (in the $\mathbf{p} = m \mathbf{v}$) from